zerotier/docs/docs/terraform/quickstart.md

 Create an account on [Terraform Cloud](https://app.terraform.io), and follow the prompts to create an organization and a workspace.
-Follow the prompts, and create a "Version Controlled Workflow".
+Follow the prompts, selecting "Start from scratch", and create a "Version Controlled Workflow".
 Add your repository to the workspace.
 When you're done, you will see something simillar to this.

 <p align="center">
 <img src="https://i.imgur.com/pCm7ike.png" alt="Create workspace" /><br/>